egil/TimeProviderExtensions/README.md

 ## Set up in production

 To use in production, pass in `TimeProvider.System` to the types that depend on `TimeProvider`.
-This can be done directly or via an IoC Container, e.g. .NETs built-in `IServiceCollection` like so:
+This can be done directly or via an IoC Container, e.g., .NETs built-in `IServiceCollection` like so:

 ```c#
 services.AddSingleton(TimeProvider.System);